Internet-Draft | QUIC event definitions for qlog | November 2023 |

 The generic $QuicFrame

-or "plug").
+point.
 It can be extended to support additional QUIC frame types.¶

 The QUIC frame types defined in this document are as follows:¶